ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/_includes/connect.md

 ### Errors before attempting to establish a DB connection

-If all the steps described in the beginning of this article are completed, but the [Endpoint](../../../concepts/connect.md#endpoint) is not determined, the command is aborted and an error message saying `Missing required option 'endpoint'` is returned.
+If the CLI completed all the steps listed at the beginning of this article but failed to determine the [endpoint](../../../concepts/connect.md#endpoint), the command terminates with the error `Missing required option 'endpoint'`.

-If all the steps described in the beginning of this article are completed, but the [DB location](../../../concepts/connect.md#database) is not identified, the command is aborted and an error message saying `Missing required option 'database'` is returned.
+If the CLI completed all the steps listed at the beginning of this article but failed to determine the [database path](../../../concepts/connect.md#database), the command terminates with the error message `Missing required option 'database'`.

 If the authentication mode is known, but the necessary additional parameters are not, the command is aborted and an error message describing the issue is returned:

-- `(No such file or directory) util/system/file.cpp:857: can't open "<filepath>" with mode RdOnly|Seq (0x00000028)`: Couldn't open and read the `<filepath>` file specified in one of the parameters with the file name and path.
+- `(No such file or directory) util/system/file.cpp:857: can't open "<filepath>" with mode RdOnly|Seq (0x00000028)`: Couldn't open and read the file `<filepath>` specified in a parameter passing the file name and path.

 ## Additional parameters {#additional}

-When using gRPCs (with encryption), you may need to [select a root certificate](../../../concepts/connect.md#tls-cert):
+When using gRPCs (with encryption), you may need to [select a root certificate](../../../concepts/connect.md#tls-cert).

-- `--ca-file <filepath>` : Root certificate PEM file for a TLS connection.
+- `--ca-file <filepath>`: Root certificate PEM file for a TLS connection.

 Currently, root certificates are not stored in profiles and can only be defined by command line options.

-## Verifying authentication {#whoami}
+## Authentication {#whoami}

 The {{ ydb-short-name }} CLI [`discovery whoami`](../commands/discovery-whoami.md) auxiliary command lets you check the account that you actually used to authenticate with the server.